COVID-19 CCP Global Toolkit

 Conduct a review to assess the resources required to carry out the CCP locally.

-6 Steps to operationalise CCP
+How to operationalise the CCP

 Tier and sub-study record template

-Basic info CCP - before you start
+ISARIC CCP - before you start

 obtain ethics approval